tada/pljava/src/site/markdown/examples/saxon.md

 ## Optionally-built example code for XML processing with Saxon

-In the source directory `org/postgresql/pljava/example/saxon` is example code for XML processing functions similar to `XMLCAST`, `XMLQUERY`, and `XMLTABLE`, but using the XQuery language as the SQL/XML standard actually specifies (in contrast to similar functions built into PostgreSQL, which support only XPath, and XPath 1.0, at that).
+In the source directory `org/postgresql/pljava/example/saxon` is example code for XML processing functions similar to `XMLCAST`, `XMLEXISTS`, `XMLQUERY`, and `XMLTABLE`, but using the XQuery language as the SQL/XML standard actually specifies (in contrast to similar functions built into PostgreSQL, which support only XPath, and XPath 1.0, at that).

 The example also implements the four new string functions and one predicate added in SQL:2006 for regular expression processing using the standardized